devOups/jaspe-signup/README.md

-# jaspe-signin
+# jaspe-signup
 Jaspe App : How to use Jaspe to create application with software component and contract

 This tutoriel shows how to use Jaspe to create NodeJs application.
 1. Present software component paradigm in Jaspe
 2. Present contract paradigm in Jaspe
-3. Example with SignIn Component
+3. Example with SignUp Component
-4. Use SignIn Component with an Express app
+4. Use SignUp Component with an Express app

 # Present software component paradigm